How you can make a difference:

 Lobbying your MP, Senator or Minister about Big Australia

 The Albanese government is committed to a Big Australia, with one of the largest population growth policies in recent decades.
 This means at least an extra city the size of Adelaide (1.35m) by 2030, and another Sydney and another Melbourne by 2060 (13 million extra people in total).
-This will of course lead to property bubbles, clogged schools, hospitals and roads, longer commutes, stagnant wages, massive infrastructure bills, environmental carnage and the conversion of some of our best farm land to brick and tile.
+This will of course lead to property bubbles, clogged schools, hospitals and roads, longer commutes, stagnant wages for some workers, massive infrastructure bills, environmental carnage and the conversion of some of our best farm land to brick and tile.

 We have a choice!
 SPA is campaigning for much lower yearly net migration of around 60,000 a year, and to stabilise population at no more than 30 million by 2040.
 Now is the time to contact your MP to tell them to support a major reduction in net migration compared to pre-COVID times.
 Slowing population growth is not a silver bullet for our economy, environment or infrastructure but it will help with all of them.